MarcusRandevik/Team-Abacus/README.md

 ![home](Images/hem.gif)

 ### Detailed apartment view
-Once and owner have click on an apartment from the list view, their able to see more details about a specific apartment.
-A user may also see the contact details of the owner in order to be able to make initiate an exchange of apartments and may also get a shareable link that, when click, will guide another user to this apartment.
+Once an owner have click on an apartment from the list view, thy're able to see more details about a specific apartment.
+A user may also see the contact details of the owner in order to be able to initiate an exchange of apartments and may also get a shareable link that, when clicked, will guide another user to this apartment.

 ![detailed](Images/detaljerad.gif)